MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 The reduced public workflow follows two main stages:

-1. POD computation from the reduced flow snapshots.
+1. POD computation from the reduced flow snapshots,
 2. Triadic interaction computation from the POD output using a GPU-accelerated Dask workflow.

 The submission scripts included in `submission/` show how these two stages can be run sequentially on an HPC system.